Tupi people

-A subdivision of the Tupi-Guarani linguistic families, the Tupi people were one of the largest groups of indigenous Brazilians before its colonization.
+The Tupi people, a subdivision of the Tupi-Guarani linguistic families, were one of the largest groups of indigenous peoples in Brazil before its colonization.
 Scholars believe that while they first settled in the Amazon rainforest, from about 2,900 years ago the Tupi started to migrate southward and gradually occupied the Atlantic coast of Southeast Brazil.

 Many Tupi people today are merged with the Guaraní people, forming the Tupi–Guarani languages.
-Guarani languages are linguistically different from the Tupian languages.
+The Guarani languages are a subdivision of the Tupian languages.

 History

 The Tupi people inhabited 3/4 of all of Brazil's coast when the Portuguese first arrived there.
 In 1500, their population was estimated at 1 million people, nearly equal to the population of Portugal at the time.
 They were divided into tribes, each tribe numbering from 300 to 2,000 people.
 Some examples of these tribes are: Tupiniquim, Tupinambá, Potiguara, Tabajara, Caetés, Temiminó, Tamoios.
 The Tupi were adept agriculturalists; they grew cassava, corn, sweet potatoes, beans, peanuts, tobacco, squash, cotton and many others.
 There was not a unified Tupi identity despite the fact that they spoke a common language.